KengoA/fantasy-basketball/README.md

-Note (June 2021): For the upcoming 2021-22 season, I'm building a web application with all functionalities demonstrated in this repo + extra features.
-This repository itself will also go through major refactoring.
+Note (March 2022) This repository is under major refactoring.

 ## NBA Player Performance Prediction and Lineup Optimization